 Research, analysis and management, funding and monitoring of our services

 We are permitted to collect health information for research which is relevant to public health or safety, analysis of statistics, or the management, funding or monitoring of our health service.
 We undertake these types of activities in order to improve hearing health, to educate, to promote listening and spoken language development, to set clinical benchmarks and to prevent and manage childhood hearing loss and/or diseases.
 When we use or disclose personal information for these purposes we will always take reasonable steps to protect the individual’s privacy.
 Non-identifying information from which all identifiers have been removed such that no specific individual can be identified will be implemented for all research publications and presentations.
-Please refer to research policy (1.21)and procedure for more detailed information related to client confidentiality and research.
+Please refer to our research policy (1.21) and procedure for more detailed information related to client confidentiality and research.

 Direct marketing communication is any information we may send you to tell you about our services, products, fundraising or any other activity which we consider may be of interest to you.
 In general, we collect this information directly from you, such as when you make a donation to us.
 These communications may be sent by various means including mail, email, SMS or telephone, according to applicable marketing laws, such as the Spam Act 2003 (Cth).